Choi Min-hwan: Personal life

 In September 2017, Choi's agency confirmed that he was dating former Laboum member Kim Yul-hee.
 On 4 January 2018, Choi personally delivered the news of his engagement to Kim via his Instagram and revealed his plans to marry later that year.
 He subsequently announced on 9 May that Kim was pregnant and that they planned to marry on 19 October 2018.
 Their son, Jae-yul, was born on 18 May 2018.
 Choi, Kim, and Jae-yul joined the cast of the second season of Mr. House Husband in January 2019.

 On 28 August 2019, Choi and Kim announced that they were expecting twins.
 On 11 February 2020, Choi announced on Instagram that Kim gave birth to twin girls.
 Following his daughters' births, Choi began his mandatory military service on 24 February as a reserve soldier, which enables him to commute from home during his service and care for his family.
 Choi was discharged from the military on 2 September 2021 and he rejoined as a cast member in the program Mr. House Husband.

-On 4 December 2023, Choi and Kim Yul-hee announced through their respective social media accounts that they had decided to divorce.
+On 4 December 2023, Choi and Kim announced through their respective social media accounts that they had decided to divorce.